project-repo/cagebreak/README.md

 ##### Create Release Artefacts

-Once a release is completely ready to be published, the commit is tagged with the version on the master branch etc. release artefacts have to be created.
+The following command generates the release artefacts which must be created once a release is completely ready to be published (the commit is tagged with the version of the master branch, etc.):

-To aid this use:

 ```
 meson compile create-artefacts -C build